-Every enrolled, school-aged child living in an urban area across the Northern Territory will have a $100 Sport Voucher automatically issued to them via their school when the new semester commences.
+Every enrolled, school-aged child living in an urban area across the Northern Territory has a $100 Sport Voucher automatically issued to them via their school at the start of each semester.

 The schools kindly assist in distributing Sport Vouchers to parents and carers, so please be patient on receiving your voucher.

-If you have not received a Sport Voucher by the end of August, please contact your school in the first instance and if a Sport Voucher has not been allocated please apply using the online Sport Voucher request form.
+If you have not received a Sport Voucher, please contact your school in the first instance and if a Sport Voucher has not been allocated please apply using the online Sport Voucher request form.

 Sport Vouchers issued in Semester 2, 2015 and Semester 1, 2016 will expire on 31 May 2016.

 If you have misplaced your Sport Voucher, please apply for a replacement using the online Sport Voucher request form.

 Sport Vouchers are accepted by over 330 registered sport, recreation and cultural activity providers throughout the Territory.

 What can I use my Sport Voucher for?

 - offsetting the cost of active participation in after-school and weekend sport, recreation and cultural activities, including programs, lessons, classes, workshops, special events and festivals